Gamma Ceti: Nomenclature

-Triple system
+System

 Gamma Ceti appears to be a triple star system.
 The inner pair (A and B) have an angular separation of 2.6 arcseconds.
 The primary component of this pair (A) is an A-type main sequence star with a stellar classification of A3 V and a visual magnitude of 3.6.
 The fainter secondary component (B) is an F-type main sequence star that has a classification of F3 V and a magnitude of 6.6.
 The contrasting colors of these two stars makes them a popular target of amateur astronomers.
 The two can be resolved with a small, 4 in aperture telescope under ideal seeing conditions, although at times they can be a challenge to resolve even with a much larger scope.

 At a wide separation of 840 arcseconds is component C, a dim, magnitude 10.2 K-type star with the designation BD+02 418.
 It shares a common proper motion with A and is at a very similar distance, but is separated from the close pair by over 20,000 au.
 It has a spectral classification of K5V.
 There are several other stars brighter and closer to Gamma Ceti than BD+02 418 – BD+02 419, HD 16985, and TYC 50-1274-1 – but they are all more distant background stars.

 Properties

-The measured angular diameter of the primary star is 0.74 ± 0.08 mas.
+The measured angular diameter of the primary star is 0.74±0.08 mas.
 At the estimated distance of this system, this yields a physical size of about 1.9 times the radius of the Sun.
-The secondary component of this system is an X-ray source with a luminosity of 2.2 × 10^{29} erg s^{−1}.
+The secondary component of this system is an X-ray source with a luminosity of 2.2×10^29 erg s^{−1}.
 Gamma Ceti is about 300 million years old, and it appears to be a member of the stream of stars loosely associated with the Ursa Major Moving Group.
 The primary has been examined for an excess of infrared emission that would suggest the presence of circumstellar matter, but none was found.